NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Better stun on hit and block
     - Move ends sooner
     - Made a mid
+- 5BB(A) hitbox appears two frames earlier and disappears one frame earlier
 - 5BBA(A) transition adjusted to be quicker
 - 5A
     - Charge changed from 11f to 8f